iamshang1/Projects/Advanced_ML/Neuron_Detection/readme.md

 - orthogonal weight initialization
 - batch size 100, 10000 training iterations

-During training, we were also careful to ensure that each training batch was evenly split between pixels belonging to neurons and pixels that did not belong to neurons.
+During training, we selected random windows from the training images.
+We were careful to ensure that each training batch wasevenly split windows centered on neurons and windows not centered on neurons.

 During testing, we ran the sliding window with a stride of 1 across the test image.
 This means every pixel was predicted multiple times.
 For each pixel, we took the mean probability across